Treadmill Maintenance Tips

 Use the Safety Key

-The key is an important safety feature that will turn off the machine in an emergency.
-Always put it there before you use it, and make sure it is always in place before use.
+The key is a crucial safety feature that will turn the machine off in an emergency.
+Before you use it, be sure it’s in the appropriate spot.

 Stay Focused